Governance and Membership

 Cao Lan, MA, Deputy Chief Nurse

-Lan is the Head Nurse of Critical Care and Neurology Section, Nursing Department at Xiangya Hospital, South Central University, Changsha City, Hunan Province, China.
+Lan is the Head Nurse of the Critical Care and Neurology Section, Nursing Department at Xiangya Hospital, South Central University, Changsha City, Hunan Province, China.
 She is a member of the Intensive Care Professional Committee of the Chinese Nursing Association and a member of the Working Committee of China Critical Ultrasound Research Group.
 Lan is the Vice Chairman of the Intensive Care Professional Committee of the Hunan Nursing Society, and leader of the Youth Study Group.
-She was a first responder to the COVID-19 pandemic in Wuhan for 55 days in 2020.
+She was the first responder to the COVID pandemic in Wuhan for 55 days in 2020.

 Gabriel Carrier-Walker, BA

 A graduate of McGill University, Canada, Gabriel is the Senior Partner and managing director at CWI Strategies.